-The Firetrace series of CO2 Pre-Engineered Automatic High Pressure Extinguisher units were tested and limits established by Firetrace and Factory Mutual.
+The Firetrace series of CO_2 Pre-Engineered Automatic High-Pressure Extinguisher units were tested and limits established by Firetrace and Factory Mutual.
 These units were subjected to numerous performance tests, in order to verify their suitability and to establish design limitations for:

 - Hazard volume

 - Nozzle placement

 - Discharge time and flow rates

-- Design concentrations and design factors
+- Design concentrations & design factors

 - Detector tubing placement

 The pre-engineered automatic unit concept minimizes the amount of engineering required when evaluating a design for a specific application.
 So long as the discharge piping, tubing, and nozzles are installed within the limits prescribed in this manual, no calculations are required for pressure drop, flow rates or discharge time.
-When the additional limitations of hazard volume, design concentration, agent quantity, detector arrangement, etc., are also met, the unit installation can be understood to comply with the design requirements, NFPA 12, and FM Approval (please refer to Appendix A for the FM Approval system specifications and limitations).
+When the additional limitations of hazard volume, design concentration, agent quantity, detector arrangement, etc., are also met, the unit installation can be understood to comply with the design requirements and NFPA-12.